amarh/openPLM/docs/ht_add_models2.rst

 There are other methods that can be overridden to select attributes displayed in creation/modification forms.

-These methods are listed in :class:`~openPLM.plmapp.models.PLMObject`.
+These methods are listed in :class:`.PLMObject`.

 Here, we will excluded *details* from a creation form:

 .. literalinclude:: code/bicycle.py
-    :start-after: get_excluded_creation_fields
+    :start-after: excluded_creation_fields
     :end-before: end Bicycle
     :linenos:

 This code is similar to :ref:`the attributes property <prop-attr>`.
-Nevertheless, :meth:`~openPLM.plmapp.models.PLMObject.get_excluded_creation_fields` is a :func:`classmethod` since we do not have a :class:`PLMObject` when we build a creation form.
+Nevertheless, :meth:`.PLMObject.excluded_creation_fields` is a :func:`classmethod` since we do not have a :class:`.PLMObject` when we build a creation form.

 The complete class Bicycle